pgexperts/handyrep/docs/setup.rst

 archiving
     Is PostgreSQL doing WAL archiving as well as streaming replication?

-archive_server
-    Server name of the server where the archive files are kept.
-See Servers below.

-archive_directory
-    Name of the directory where WAL archive files are kept, if applicable.

-archive_bin
-    Full path of the executable script run as the archive_command on the master PostgreSQL server.

-archive_template
+archive_script_method
-    Name of the template for the archiving script.
+    Plugin name for the archiving script, which controls how archiving happens.

-push_archive_script
-    Should HandyRep push a rewritten archiving script to each server?

-archive_delete_hours
-    Number of hours archive WAL files should be kept.
-If HandyRep is not managing expiration, set to zero.
+    Also controls start, stop and poll methods for archiving.

 archive_delete_method
-    Plugin name of how to figure out which files to delete that are older than archive_delete_hours.
+    Plugin name of how to figure out which files to delete.
+Used only for shared archives.

-no_archive_file
-    Trigger file to disable archiving, if enabled in your template.

 Section server_defaults
 -----------------------